Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 an affenpinscher dog at the park

-The Affenpinscher is a lesser-known breed, but great for those looking for their first dog.
-These dogs are comical, friendly, and don’t bark as much as other small breeds.
-The famous German Monkey Dog is thought to be stubborn but does well in training.
+The Affenpinscher is a lesser-known breed but makes an excellent pet for inexperienced owners.
+They are comical, friendly, and don’t bark as much as other small breeds.
+The famous German Monkey Dog can be stubborn but does well in training.

-This dog isn’t for you if you’re looking for an active breed.
-They’re happy to lounge and hunt mice indoors, making them an excellent option for cat people and apartment dwellers.
-They also shed often, but a good weekly brushing will take care of the excess fur.
+If you’re looking for an active breed, the Affenpinscher isn’t for you.
+They’re happy to lounge around the house, making them an excellent option for cat people and apartment dwellers.
+They shed often, but frequent brushing will take care of the excess fur.

 Pros